zaneriley/personal-site/README.md

 Focused on building things that help people beyond the screen.
 My ultimate goal is to make things that help people shape the future they desire, not a future that is imposed upon them.

-# Portfolio Overview
+# Prtfolio overview

-For portfolios, I try not to make engineering tradeoffs and just build what I want, even if I haven't implemented it before.
-This is my first project with elixir, and basically this entire stack, and infact really my first heavy backend project.
-There's also a lot of design and UX choices that don't scale well to large teams (e.g. writing my own optically-aligned typographic system).
+For portfolios, I prioritize building exactly what I envision, even if it involves learning new technologies or techniques.
+This is my first major project built with Elixir or Phoenix.
+I also incorporated features (like a custom optically-aligned typographic "engine") that might be less practical in large-team settings or with less technical designers.

+Features include:

-- Provides internationalization support for English (/en) and Japanese (/ja)
+- Internationalization support for English (/en) and Japanese (/ja)
-- Create case studies from an admin interface or from a markdown file with live updates.
+- Admin interface and Markdown-based system for creating case studies with live reloading.
-- Light/Dark mode support that persists across sessions.
+- Light/dark mode with real-time updates across sessions and preferences stored in local storage.

 ## Tech Stack

-This a [Phoenix](https://phoenixframework.org/) app, which is written in [Elixir](https://elixir-lang.org/).
-While not the most conventional choice for a largely static site, the developer experience is great which helped me build a number of features really quickly.
+This project utilizies [Phoenix](https://phoenixframework.org/), a framework written in [Elixir](https://elixir-lang.org/).
+While an unconventional choice for a largely static site, Phoenix's great developer experience helped me build a number of features really quickly. content, Phoenix's outstanding developer experience enabled the rapid development of several key features.
 ### Back-end

 - [Elixir and Phoenix](https://www.phoenixframework.org/): For server-side logic and web page rendering.